 - Refer with confidence to fellow physicians who treat similarly to you.

 “Research is what will save our profession. ...
 I feel more equipped to take on patients now than when I graduated Chiropractic school.” - Dr. Luigi Albano (attendee, Parts I/II Combined Certification Coures, 4/13)The Process:

-The written exam and practical exam is offered at Part II only
+The written and practical exam is offered at Part II only:

-- and consists of reviewing cases, determine the diagnoses and then demonstrate your acuity in treating the cases' patients as a Protocol 1 or a Protocol 2
+- Demonstrate your acuity in treating the cases' patients as a Protocol 1 or a Protocol 2 patient as appropriate.